- > My emails are not working, help!

 I can't get my emails to work on my Gmail/Outlook/Thunderbird/Something mail client!

 Open your mail client, and find the menu/button to add an account.
 The interface will ask for your username (that's your full domain email address) and your password.
 Enter them.

 From there, most commonly used mail clients should be able to autoconfigure everything for you, thanks to our built-in autoconfiguration feature.
 If they don't autoconfigure, they'll ask you to provide some settings instead.
 Namely: SMTP server and port, POP or IMAP server and port, and SSL/TLS settings.
 All the settings you need to do that are provided on our mail client configuration guide.

 Can I use my domain email address with Gmail?

 Sure!
-Open Gmail and click on Settings > Accounts and Import > Check email from other accounts > Add an email account.
+Open Gmail and click on Settings > Accounts and Import > Check mail from other accounts > Add a mail account.
 Enter your domain email address and follow the steps.